piyushmanolkar/laravel-flutter-api/README.md

 3. Edit Network.dart and add passport client id and client secret and baseurl of your webapp in the appropriate variables.
 4. Initialize the class in the main widget like - `Api api = Api();`
 ![Init](https://i.ibb.co/tsw3zDN/image.png)
-5. Use the class anywhere in your code, simply like - `Api.login(username, password);`
+5. Use the class anywhere in your code, simply include Network.dart and access the class like - `Api.login(username, password);`

 ### Methods
 ```dart